erichengler/weekend-movie-sagas/README.md

 Starting at the home page (movie list), the user can click a movie poster image to be brought to a `details` page containing details for the movie that was clicked on.

 From the details page, the user can click the `Back to List` button to be brought back to the movie list home page or the `Edit Details` button, which will bring them to the `edit` page for that movie.
+The user can also click the `Delete Movie` button to remove the movie from the database (after confirmation) and be returned to the movie list page.

 On the `edit` page, the user can modify the title, description and/or genres of a specific movie using a form and save the changes to the database by clicking the `Save` button.
 Clicking on the `Cancel` button will cancel any changes made.
 Both of these buttons will lead the user back to the `details` page.